Welcome To Relaxation with CranialSacral session

 Craniosacral therapy is a gentle, non-invasive, hands-on healing modality that focuses on the wave-like rhythmic pulse that goes through the entire body.
 This therapy stems from osteopathy, which is an approach that emphasizes the role of the musculoskeletal system in health and disease.

-In a typical one- to 75minute session, the client lies quietly, fully clothed, while the practitioner makes light contact at selected points around the head, torso, knees, and feet.
+In a typical one Hour session, the client lies quietly, fully clothed, while the practitioner makes light contact at selected points around the head, torso, knees, and feet.
 This light contact consists of gentle finger pressure, with no bone manipulation or forceful thrusts such as those used in chiropractic work, bone-setting, or osteopathy.

 The practitioner notes what he or she perceives at selected points on the body and in the craniosacral system (the membranes and cerebrospinal fluid that surround and protect the brain and spinal cord), as well as the client's attitude and intentions.
 The goal of craniosacral therapy is to help get rid of restrictions in this system to improve the functioning of the central nervous system.